Sujan242/Transportation-Problem/README.md

 4. Maximum matrix
 5. Average matrix

+In additional to the above variants the following have been implemented:
+1. Maximum demand heuristic
+2. Maximum supply heuristic
+3. A few more simply tried out
-Calculated the number of times each of these 19 variants gave better results in comparison to orignal Vogel Approximation Method(1958).
+Calculated the number of times each of these 19 variants gave better results in comparison to orignal Vogel Approximation Method(2008).

 TODO:
 1. Measure performance of each algorithm using EOS,ARPD,IRPD ...
+2. Compare all results with solution obtained from LINGO set code